How to Set Up Conversions in Google Tag Manager & GA4: The Definitive Guide with JSON Templates [2026]

 purchasePurchase completed

-All events are captured with a single tag using the dynamic event name {{Event}} and eCommerce data from the dataLayer.
+The elegant thing about this template is that all events are captured with a single tag using the dynamic event name {{Event}} and eCommerce data from the dataLayer.
+No need to create ten separate tags.

 📥 Download eCommerce WooCommerce Template (JSON)